combiozone/PROJ-Multiome-EPN-ZR/README.md

 # PROJ-Multiome-EPN-ZR

-Author and Maintainer: Hua Sun
+Author and maintainer of the single-cell study: Hua Sun

 Contact